"He killed a man by shooting the man in the back cold-bloodedly. The country isn't gonna bow down."

 A report issued in March 2016 by the Police Executive Research Forum argued that misguided training—specifically, instruction that teaches officers to "draw a line in the sand" and resolve confrontations quickly—contributes directly to problematic shootings by police.
 Cops in training spend a median of 58 hours on firearms proficiency but just 8 hours learning de-escalation tactics to bring episodes to peaceful conclusions, according to PERF's research.
 The mechanics of firing a weapon are usually taught separately from the question of when to use it.

-Savage, Slager's lawyer, had talked to prosecutors from the start about a possible deal but they could not agree on the length of a term.
+Savage, Slager's lawyer, had talked to prosecutors from the start about a possible deal, but they had not been able to agree on the length of a term.
 Although a judge will impose the sentence, Slager's defense team and prosecutors most likely will have agreed to a sentence the government will recommend—those terms were not made clear on Tuesday.
 Before the deal was finalized, the government also contacted the family of Walter Scott to ascertain what penalty—if any—they would consider just.
-The plea deal, which you can read here, says that Slager understands that the government will advocate he be sentenced under the guidelines applied to second-degree murder, the equivalent of manslaughter.
+The plea deal, which you can read here, says Slager understands that the government will advocate he be sentenced under the guidelines applied to second-degree murder, the equivalent of manslaughter.

 Tuesday's plea arrangement represents a stark reversal in Slager's account of what occurred on April 4, 2015, the day he fired eight shots at the unarmed Scott, from behind, as Scott fled.
-The shooting was caught on video by a bystander and viewed millions of times on the Internet.
+The shooting was caught on video by a bystander and viewed millions of times on the internet.
 Slager testified late last year that Scott was getting the better of him in a fight and he feared for his life.
 He told investigators initially that Scott had gained control of his Taser, though the video cast that story into grave doubt.
-The plea agreement states...
+The plea agreement states:

-Phillip Stinson, a criminologist at Ohio's Bowling Green University who has done extensive research on police-involved shootings, says Slager could have decided to plead guilty for a variety of reasons.
+Philip Stinson, a criminologist at Ohio's Bowling Green University who has done extensive research on police-involved shootings, says Slager could have decided to plead guilty for a variety of reasons.
 The first is that federal charges against officers who shoot and kill civilians tend to be easier to prove—though it is notoriously difficult to convict a police officer in an on-duty shooting.
 "His defense team may have realized the Justice Department had a good case," Stinson says.
 "But it could also be that the defendant exhausted his capital in many ways, not just financial, but in terms of family considerations.
 He may have wanted closure."

 Slager's lawyer took the case pro bono, and after the trial last fall said he had provided a defense that would have cost more than $1 million had he billed for it.
 Stinson points out that one calculation of pleading to federal rather than the state charges is the quality of the respective correctional facilities: "He may end up in a prison that is more tolerable than what would have been the case in South Carolina."

-One reason it is so difficult to convict police officers is that that their jobs are, in fact, often dangerous.
+One reason it is so difficult to convict police officers is that their jobs are, in fact, often dangerous.
 Police and their defense teams can effectively persuade juries that, even if they made an error in judgment, they reasonably feared for their lives.
 One thing that made the Slager case different—and the hung jury in the first trial so shocking to many—is that the cellphone video recorded by Feidin Santana, a 23-year-old Dominican immigrant on his way to work as a barber, seemed to show a clearly egregious act.

 Slager was not under imminent threat.
-After the shooting, he appeared to plant evidence by retreating to where the scuffle had taken place to retrieve his Taser, and then placing it besides Scott's prone body.
+After the shooting, he appeared to plant evidence by retreating to where the scuffle had taken place to retrieve his Taser and then placing it beside Scott's prone body.
 Slager described a different sequence of events in the hours after the shooting, but more recently he has testified that he has no memory at all of those interviews with investigators.

 His memory loss could be viewed as a calculated strategy.
 Or, alternatively, as an indication of a defendant who was not in the best of mental states to withstand a new trial and, as he did in the state court, testify on his own behalf.